-The airport consisted of a concrete runway (length ... metres) and a concrete apron.
-There was a simple arrival and departure building and in a confiscated private house a small restaurant was opened.
+The airport consisted of a concrete runway and apron.
+There was a simple arrival and departure building and in a restaurant was installed in an expropriated private house.
 At the edge of the airport the landing pier for the seaplanes could be found.
-The DNL's Junkers Ju 52/3mge, LN-DAI Hauken (c/n 5751) had regular flight was ...
+The DNL's Junkers Ju 52/3mge, LN-DAI Hauken (c/n 5751) had the honour of being to the first to moor here.